IloveNooodles/concurrency-control/README.md

 # Tugas Besar II Manajemen Basis Data 2022 - Concurrency Control

 Concurrency control simulation is a simulation of how DBMS works.
-There are consist of two protocls, Optimistic Concurrency Control and Simple Concurrency control using binary locks.
+There are consist of two protocls, Optimistic Concurrency Control and Simple locking using only exclusive locks.

 Made with love by